Most People Don't Expect AI to Benefit Them. What Can We Do About That?

 One participant posed the following thought experiment: "If someone told you they had 'unlearned everything' and developed an entirely new approach to something, would you trust them more or less?"

 In chess, such radical reimagining seems revolutionary—even beautiful.
-Rick Rubin cried when he first heard about AlphaGo's victory, not from sadness but from recognizing beauty in how the AI won.
-In an interview with Krista Tippett he explained: “I was crying because it was about creativity.
-And that the computer made a creative choice that man wouldn’t have made.
+Rick Rubin, the influential music producer, responded by crying when he first heard about AlphaGo's victory, not from sadness but from recognizing beauty in how the AI won.
+In an interview with Krista Tippett he explained: "I was crying because it was about creativity.
+And that the computer made a creative choice that man wouldn't have made.
 And the reason the computer made the creative choice was not because the computer was smarter.
-It was actually because the computer knew less.”
-In other words, AI’s blank-slate approach revealed new possibilities previously hidden by human assumptions.
+It was actually because the computer knew less."
+In other words, AI's blank-slate approach revealed new possibilities previously hidden by human assumptions.

 But apply the same "unlearning" to heart surgery and most people would decline that surgery.
 For self-driving cars, people tend to be somewhere in the middle—appreciating innovation but requiring proof that fundamental safety principles remain intact despite the novel approach to the task.